scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Thunder

 conjure a rolling thunder to blast a creature away.
-Make a spellcasting roll against the targets Strength.
-On hit, they take a wound die in damage and the target is pushed back 1 tile and is staggered until the end of their next turn, being pushed an additional tile for every critical.
-If the target is unable to move, either due to another creature or obstacle, roll a wound die for every tile remaining.
+Make a spellcasting roll against the creatures Strength.
+On success they take a wound die in thunder damage, pushed back 1 tile and staggered until the end of their next turn.
+For every critical rolled the creature is pushed an extra tile.
+If the creature is unable to move, either due to another creature or obstacle, add a wound die to the damage for every tile remaining.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___